 “The course provided me with an opportunity to be challenged in my thinking and to meet and debate with people from other backgrounds, age groups and communities.
 If every adult did things like this even once in their adult lives I believe our country would be a much more welcoming and inclusive place.”

-We will be shortly be announcing a new course.
+We will be announcing new courses later this summer.
 Watch this space.

 Humanities Summer-SchooLs - 2014/15